dart-lang/site-www/src/content/effective-dart/design.md

 simply want to state that you allow all objects, use `Object?`.
 If you want to allow all objects *except* `null`, then use `Object`.

-The type `dynamic` not only accepts all objects, but it also permits all *operations*.
+The type `dynamic` not only accepts all objects, but it also statically permits all *operations*.
 Any member access on a value of type `dynamic` is allowed at compile time, but may fail and throw an exception at runtime.
 If you want exactly that risky but flexible dynamic dispatch, then `dynamic` is the right type to use.